zxfae/Python-Artificial-Intelligence/README.md

-# Welcome to Python AI courses! 🏊‍♂️🐍🧠
+# Welcome to Python AI Courses! 🏊‍♂️🐍🧠

 Hey there, future AI wizards!
 Ready to dive into the deep end of artificial intelligence?